urbit/bridge/README.md

 somewhat (say, for example, you want to start on the points list screen, instead of having to re-authenticate whenever you make a change or refresh the page):

-- The `.env.development` file contains environment variables that you can provide to the application when it's running in development.
+* The `.env.development` file contains environment variables that you can provide to the application when it's running in development.
 You can access them via `process.env.REACT_APP_<whatever>`.

-- Make `REACT_APP_STUB_LOCAL='true'` to enabled stubbing of some methods in a local development environment.

-- The top of the Bridge component in `src/Bridge.js` can be tweaked for setting your initial state.
+* The `componentDidMount` method of the Bridge component in `src/Bridge.js` can be tweaked for setting your initial state.
 You can provide a specific wallet, network type, and so on.

 ### HTTPS